 Guy Stuff will be offered in June, please join our mailing list or Facebook page for details.

-Guy Stuff is a hygiene/puberty education program for boys who are diagnosed with Asperger’s and higher-verbal autism spectrum diagnoses and their parents.
+Guy Stuff is a hygiene/puberty education program for boys who are diagnosed with social learning challenges (ADHD, learning differences, Asperger’s) and their parents.

-This unique program which began in 2016 is taught from a social learning perspective and is available to be brought into schools.
-Parents who are interested in their sons participating in Guy Stuff should contact the Director of Special Education at their son’s school.
+This unique program which began in 2016 is taught from a social learning perspective has attracted national attention and has been presented at national conferences including the Autism Society National Conference, the International Conference on ADHD and various regional conferences.
 We offer separate versions of Guy Stuff for boys in 5th grade, middle school and high school.

 Guy Stuff is a highly interactive and fun program that utilizes videos, games and group activities.
 Each program includes a parents-only session so parents can learn how to effectively communicate about these topics with their sons.

 Age-appropriate topics taught within a social learning context include:

 - Language: Understanding correct terms and slang and knowing when to use each